aneevel/go-wc/README.md

 # Features

-- Byte Count Flag - Default option, simply provide -c to get the byte count of the provided file
+- Byte Count Flag - Default option, simply provide -c to get the byte count of a file
+- Line Count Flag - provide -l to get the number of lines in a file